The 11 Creepiest Slipknot Moments Ever

 Of all the masks Slipknot have ever worn, perhaps their creepiest was no mask at all.
 The Before I Forget video was revolutionary for showing the band performing maskless… without ever showing their faces.
 The result is that the viewer feels voyeuristic and uncomfortable, as though peeping at the band while they’re naked.
 Even worse, it raises a blood-thickening question that lies at the core of Slipknot’s ethos: what if the masks are their faces?

 4. Corey Drinks Vomit For Manson, Manson Dances For Corey

 Of the many elaborate stories surrounding Slipknot singer Corey Taylor, perhaps the most famous, disgusting, and creepy was when Corey and Marilyn Manson engaged in a freak-out competition on tour.
-“I do remember throwing up in a cup and drinking it in front of Manson and he kind of freaked out,” Taylor told Rolling Stone.
+“I do remember throwing up in a cup and drinking it in front of Manson and he kind of freaked out,” the frontman told Rolling Stone.
 “He didn’t really know how to take it.”
-That said, Manson might have won the contest by offering Taylor and co. a little gentlemen’s entertainment. “…then he ran into our dressing room in tighty-whitey underwear and kind of danced for us and kind of ran back out, and we were like, ‘What the fuck just happened?’”
+That said, The God Of Fuck might have won the contest by offering Corey and co. a little gentlemen’s entertainment. “…then he ran into our dressing room in tighty-whitey underwear and kind of danced for us and kind of ran back out, and we were like, ‘What the fuck just happened?’”